codewithhades/spring-boot-basic-setup/README.md

 - Create a new project and add your [pom.xml](pom.xml) with the required dependencies and plugins
   - spring-boot-starter-web - _to start the application context up and its web resources_
-  - spring-boot-starter-test - _as we will be adding a test to check that the context starts_
+  - spring-boot-starter-test - _as we will be adding a test to check that the application context starts_
   - spring-boot-maven-plugin - _a Spring's Maven plugin to compile the project as a stand-alone JAR_
   - maven-surefire-plugin - _a Maven's plugin to run the tests upon packaging_
 - Add the [application.properties](src/main/resources/application.properties) to optionally specify a context's path for the application if you want your application to start on _localhost:8080/{your_path}_